frconor-ebook/meditations/_posts/2025-11-13-by-their-fruits-you-will-know-them.md

 What can I do in my family, at school, at the university, in the office\...to make God more actively present there?
 We ask St. Joseph for fortitude of spirit in order to bring Christ into all these human realities.

 With faith, we see the example of his life, which gives us "a picture of Joseph as a remarkably sound man who was in no way fearful or frightened of life.
-On the contrary, he faced up to problems, dealt with difficult situations, and showed responsibility and initiative in whatever he was asked to do" (Josemaría Escrivá, *Christ is Passing By*, Point 40).
+On the contrary, he faced up to problems, dealt with difficult situations, and showed responsibility and initiative in whatever he was asked to do" (Josemaría Escrivá, *Christ Is Passing By*, Point 40).

-With God\'s grace and the intercession of the Holy Patriarch we can make a constant effort to bear abundant fruit wherever God has placed us.
+With God's grace and the intercession of the Holy Patriarch we can make a constant effort to bear abundant fruit wherever God has placed us.

 When God created us, He made us brothers and sisters of one another.
 We were created with both familial and social needs.

 God also ordered the supernatural world in a complementary fashion.
-The Holy Trinity has a desire to save all men by means of human instruments.
+The Holy Trinity has desired to save all men by means of human instruments.

 The divine plan is accomplished when we carry out a lively personal apostolate in the middle of the world, in the course of our normal occupations---in the home, the barber shop, the hairdressing salon, the office, the bank, the parliament.